 The steps to achieve this aren’t complicated, they just need some dedicated time invested up front, then during and after the meetings to make them work better.
 The outcomes will be much clearer and more focused.
 The time to start is now, before your next meeting to make sure it is more effective and makes best use of your time.

-In a later blog, we will be looking at the structure of board papers and the format for meeting agendas and minutes so make sure you sign up to our newsletter so that you don’t miss it.
+In another blog, we examined the structure of board papers and later will be looking at the format for meeting agendas and minutes so make sure you sign up to our newsletter so that you don’t miss outt.

 Good corporate governance is no longer a 'nice to have' and board members need to be sure that they have strong governance in place.
 Our online Governance Improvement Tool solution helps voluntary boards to easily and objectively self-assess their own governance arrangements and produce a report and action plan that can be implemented immediately, using SMART objectives.

-Contact us for more details of how we can help your not-for-profit improve your corporate governance.
+Contact us at email@example.com for more details of how we can help your not-for-profit improve your corporate governance.